Entering a conversation

 Prof. Dr. Charlotta Stern

 Charlotta Stern (*1967) is an associate professor of sociology at Stockholm University (Sweden).
-She is an affiliated researcher at the Ratio institute, a private research institute in Stockholm.
+She also serves as CEO at the Ratio institute, a private research institute in Stockholm.
 Her main research interest is in labor markets and organizations, human resources, social stratification, and social networks.

 Prof. Dr. Richard Sturn